- Chart

 Goal

-To seek daily investment results, before fees and expenses, that correspond to two times (2x) the daily performance of the Dow Jones U.S. Consumer Goods Index.
+The primary investment goal of UCC is to deliver twice the daily performance of the Dow Jones U.S. Consumer Goods Index.

 Investment Approach and Strategy